Alissa Firsova (WPO President)

 Atkins was a finalist in the Guildhall School of Music & Drama Gold Medal in 2015 and is the recipient of the Guildhall School of Music & Drama award, Sheila Prior Prize, the Phoebe Patrick Award and the Vianden International Summer School Award, all from the 2012 IFAC Australian Singing Competition.

-Thomas performs with the orchestra in Beethoven’s Symphony No. 9 in March 2019.
+Thomas performed with the orchestra in Beethoven’s Symphony No. 9 in March 2019.